andrewluetgers/loot/README.md

     * __get()__ returns the entire model
     * __get(key)__ returns the value of the given key on the model
     * __get(array)__ given an array of key strings returns an obect of matching key value pairs from the model
-    * __die()__ deletes all properties on this model instance, schema no longer references model instance, emits a "dead" event whi
+    * __srop()__ deletes all properties on this model instance, schema no longer references model instance, emits a "drop" event whi
   * **$models(type)** an alias of $schema(type).getModelInstances();
   * **$isSchema(obj)** returns true if obj is a product of $define or $schema constructors
   * **$isModel(obj)** returns true if obj is a product of $model constructor